• Skip to main content

 Our first stop was the Acropolis, which literally means “high city.”
 This ancient complex sits high above the city and is home to many famous temples and other historic structures.

-We opted to start our day at the Acropolis in hopes of arriving before the tour busses and the hordes of tourists that visit here each day.
-And while the crowds were massive and social distancing non-existent, it only got worse even in the 1.5 hours we spent here.
+We opted to start our day at the Acropolis in hopes of arriving before the tour buses and the hordes of tourists that visit here each day.
+The massive crowds grew in the 1.5 hours we spent here.

 If you are on your own or with a driver or guide who doesn’t have an entry pass, our top recommendation is a skip-the-line pass.
 While you can get a skip-the-line pass for the Acropolis only, generally, the six archaeological sites combo ticket is the better option.